gkorpal/gkorpal.github.io/_pages/quantum.md

 Here we discuss the cryptosystems which are expected to play an important role in future.
 These are considered secure against quantum computers.
 That is, the kind of computers built using quantum physics theories.

-To get started, I would recommend the following:
+To get started, one can consider the following resources:

 ### References
 1. J. Hoffstein, J. Pipher, and J. H. Silverman, An Introduction to Mathematical Cryptography, Springer.
 2. S. Galbraith, Mathematics of Public Key Cryptography, CUP. ([version 2.0](https://www.math.auckland.ac.nz/~sgal018/crypto-book/crypto-book.html))